Cowichan Valley Regional District: Geography

 The Cowichan Valley Regional District covers an area between the Stuart Channel and Saanich Inlet on the east coast of Vancouver Island and the southern part of the West Coast Trail, with Cowichan Lake and Cowichan Valley proper located in its central region.
-It includes the Gulf Islands of Thetis, Kuper and Valdes.
-The total land area is 3,473.12 km² (1,340.98 sq mi).
+It includes the Gulf Islands of Thetis, Penelakut and Valdes.
+The total land area is 3,473.12 km2 (1,340.98 sq mi).